desireealexia/fork_and_flavour/README.md

 While the website already includes a solid set of features, we are planning to add even more functionality to improve the user experience:

-- **User Comments & Ratings**
-  Users will soon be able to leave comments and rate recipes they’ve tried.
+- **User Comments & Ratings:**Users will soon be able to leave comments and rate recipes they’ve tried.
 This feature will help foster a sense of community, allowing users to share their experiences and offer feedback on different dishes.

-- **Weekly Featured Recipes**
-  Every week, a selection of standout recipes will be featured on the homepage.
+- **Weekly Featured Recipes:** Every week, a selection of standout recipes will be featured on the homepage.
 These recipes will be hand picked for their creativity, popularity, or seasonal relevance, giving users fresh inspiration each week.

-- **Shopping List Generator**
-  Users will be able to generate a shopping list based on the ingredients of a selected recipe.
+- **Shopping List Generator:** Users will be able to generate a shopping list based on the ingredients of a selected recipe.
 This feature will help streamline the cooking process by allowing users to easily gather all the necessary ingredients for their chosen dishes.

-- **Optional Ingredients**
-  A new feature will allow users to mark certain ingredients as optional, making it easier to adjust recipes based on dietary preferences or ingredient availability.
+- **Optional Ingredients:** A new feature will allow users to mark certain ingredients as optional, making it easier to adjust recipes based on dietary preferences or ingredient availability.

-- **Favourite Recipes**
-  Users will be able to save their favourite recipes to a personal collection for easy access.
+- **Favourite Recipes:** Users will be able to save their favourite recipes to a personal collection for easy access.
 This feature will help users quickly find and revisit the recipes they love most.

 # Database Schema